 Hidden Hanover Walk, Brighton

-A good way to get your bearings in the neighbourhood is to follow my hidden walk around Hanover.
-It’s perfect if you love wandering and weaving in and around the backstreets of city neighbourhoods, as I do.
+A good way to get your bearings is to follow my hidden walk around Hanover.
+It’s part of the popular hidden Brighton walks series I created during the pandemic that went viral on Instagram.

-It’s part of the popular hidden Brighton walks series I put together during the Pandemic.
+It’s perfect if, like me, you enjoy exploring the backstreets of city neighbourhoods.
 It’s self-guided, with fun facts to read along the way and a map including useful addresses.
 It’s also a fun one to do when the Artists’ Open House event is on throughout May and December.
-Follow my self-guided hidden walk around Hanover, here

 Find the Pepper Pot

-Brighton is filled with curiosities to discover, like the Pepper Pot on the fringes of Queen’s Park, which features in my guidebook, Secret Brighton.
-No one knows much about it, except that it might have been an elaborate water tower for a mansion long gone.
-Find the Pepper Pot at 11 Tower Road, Brighton BN2 0GF.
+Brighton is filled with curiosities to discover, like the Pepper Pot on the fringes of Queen’s Park, I talk about in my guidebook, Secret Brighton.
+No one knows must about it, except it might have been an elaborate water tower for a mansion long gone.

 Where to eat in Hanover